intrinio/javascript-sdk/docs/DataPointApi.md

 var dataPoint_api = new intrinio.DataPointApi();

-var identifier = "identifier_example"; // String | An identifier for an entity such as a Company, Security, Index, etc (Ticker, FIGI, ISIN, CUSIP, CIK, LEI, Intrinio ID)
+var identifier = "AAPL"; // String | An identifier for an entity such as a Company, Security, Index, etc (Ticker, FIGI, ISIN, CUSIP, CIK, LEI, Intrinio ID)

-var tag = "tag_example"; // String | An Intrinio data tag ID or code-name
+var tag = "marketcap"; // String | An Intrinio data tag ID or code-name

 dataPoint_api.getDataPointNumber(identifier, tag).then(function(data) {